Seek Returns logo

 0.68

-TS’s Current Ratio of 3.41 is in the upper quartile for the Energy Equipment & Services industry.
-This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.
+TS’s Current Ratio of 4.08 is exceptionally high, placing it well outside the typical range for the Energy Equipment & Services industry.
+This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.

 CTRA vs. TS: A comparison of their Current Ratio (MRQ) against their respective Oil, Gas & Consumable Fuels and Energy Equipment & Services industry benchmarks.